hyperledger/aries-acapy-controllers/README.md

 # Aries Cloud Agent - Python (ACA-py) Demo Controllers

 Web controllers for the [Aries Cloud Agent - Python (ACA-Py)](https://github.com/hyperledger/aries-cloudagent-python) Faber/Alice agent [demo](https://github.com/hyperledger/aries-cloudagent-python/tree/master/demo#the-alicefaber-python-demo) aimed primarily at business or first-time Aries developers.
-The controllers are deisgned to provide an easy-to-use interface to showcase agent-to-agent interactions.
+The controllers are designed to provide an easy-to-use interface to showcase agent-to-agent interactions.

 _See [Note to Developers](#note-to-developers) if you are a developer looking for specific information about the demo controller codebases._